How to file a Maine annual report

 What if I need to amend information after filing?

-The annual report only confirms existing details.
 If you need to change your business name, principal address, or other core information, you'll need to file a separate amendment and pay the associated fee.
+The SOS administratively allows amended annual reports to be filed during the same filing year, typically through December 31; this practice is reflected in SOS guidance rather than a specific statutory deadline, so confirm current rules with the SOS before filing late in the year.

 How long does processing take?